 Optimize photo resolution

 There’s one more trick to get an edge over your competitors — reduce the resolution of your photo or video, but keep the aspect ratio.
-That’ll increase upload time.
+Using a photo enhancer can help maintain visual quality despite the reduced resolution, which can also increase upload time.

 You can do this with both videos and photos.
 As we’ve established earlier, the standard resolution for Instagram stories is 1080 x 1920.
 Reduce the resolution of the video or the photo to, say, 1280 x 720 and keep the 9:16 aspect ratio.
 Your content will be uploaded faster and will buffer quickly on the viewer’s device.